 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care The Partnership to Prevent and End Homelessness One of the highest prioritizes of the COC Plan is the creation of deeply affordable housing units, which the City identified as a Priority Need in the 2022-2026 Consolidated Plan.
 Housing Master Plan City of Alexandria Office of Housing The Housing Master Plan set a goal for the creation or preservation of 2,000 units of low-income units by 2025.
 Using HOME and CDBG funding, the City is on track to reach this goal.
-The Future of Housing in Greater Washington Metropolitan Washington Council of Governments (MWCOG) MWCOG set a goal for the creation or preservation an additional 2,250 units affordable to low-income households by 2030.
+The Future ofMetropolitanHousing inWashington Council ofGreaterGovernmentsWashington(MWCOG) MWCOG set a goal for the creation or preservation an additional 2,250 units affordable to low-income households by 2030.
 Alexandria's Strategic Plan calls for it to use its HOME allocation to create new low-income units, helping it to reach the goal set by MWCOG.